 Railway periodical literature

-This is an extensively modified version of some of the preliminary material in Jones.
+This page has its origins in of some of the preliminary material in Jones.
 Very few books were written for professional locomotive engineers within Britain (the picture was rather different in the USA and in Mainland Europe).
 The major sources for publishing were the Journal of the Institution of Locomotive Engineers and the Proceedings of the Institution of Mechanical Engineers.
 The former contains the greater number of locomotive papers, but the latter includes papers which mark milestones within the subject (and covers a much longer period).
 The contents of both were mainly confined to the verbally exposed paper, with discussion.
 This led to a high level of authenticity.
-The Journal of the Institution of Locomotive Engineers was absurdly difficult to obtain through the public library network, considering (1) the great interest in steam locomotives (including preserved railways even in bibliographical backwaters like Norfolk); (2) its key position within the literature, and (3) that public library copies have been withdrawn and are for sale at absurd prices.
-Recently, a set of Journal of the Institution of Locomotive Engineers formerly held by Widnes Public Library was for sale for several hundred pounds at a well-known second-hand dealer.
-Was Widnes Public Library so impoverished that it had to sell one of its few assets which might have made it worthwhile to visit that place?
-Both Devon Public Library (at Newton Abbot) and Hampshire County Library (at Winchester) show what can be done.
-Now both of these key sources are partially available on the Internet.
+The Journal of the Institution of Locomotive Engineers was absurdly difficult to obtain through the public library network, considering (1) the great interest in steam locomotives (including preserved railways even in bibliographical backwaters like Norfolk); (2) its key position within the literature, and (3) that public library copies had been withdrawn and were for sale at high prices.
+To an extent the problem is resolved by the ready availability of full files of the Journal and the Proceedings in pdf format on the Internet.

 The Railway Engineer (and later the Railway Gazette), Engineer and Engineering were the principal commercial publications.
 The Railway Gazette was created to serve railway commercial and financial affairs, but in February 1935 it absorbed the Railway Engineer and since then has reflected all aspects of railway activity.
 In addition to noting new developments the Railway Engineer, and subsequently the Railway Gazette, abstracted the more important papers from the professional journals and carried the occasional special article.
 Editorial comment and letters were other important features.
 Engineer and Engineering covered the whole sphere of engineering; consequently only the more important developments in locomotive engineering were reviewed: these were sometimes treated in great depth, however.
 Railway Engineering Abstracts was late on the scene and involved H. Holcroft as its Editor (material obtained in this way gives the abstract number preceded by REA).
 The Abstracts were seen either at MRPRA or at the old Patent Office Library where runs of journals could be inspected in the proper manner (and most material was bound).